elixir-europe/infectious-diseases-toolkit/human-clinical-and-health-data/data-sources.md

 ### Existing approaches

-Mention existing appreaches related to the topic.
+Mention existing approaches related to the topic.

 ## Topic 2